-The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosure and reporting requirements.
+The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), includes many disclosure and reporting requirements concerning consumer information.
 A disclosure requirement is information that a postsecondary education institution is required to distribute or make available to another party, such as students or employees.
 A reporting requirement is information submitted to the U.S. Department of Education or other agencies.
 Disclosure and reporting requirements sometimes overlap.
 For certain topics, institutions are required to make information available to students or others and to submit information to the Department of Education.

 General Institutional Information

 - Student Rights to Privacy/FERPA.
 Most information from academic record is private.
 Here is what Southwestern will release, and what we won't unless you ask us to.

 - Facilities and Services for Students with Disabilities

 - Student Diversity

 - Price of Attendance and Refund Policy and Requirements for Withdrawal and Return of Federal Financial Aid

 - Instructional Facilities